Rituxan is a drug used to treat patients with rheumatoid arthritis (RA) who haven’t responded to other types of drugs.

-Rituxan is a biologic drug approved by the approved by the U.S. Food and Drug Administration (FDA) in 2006 to treat rheumatoid arthritis (RA).
+Rituxan is a biologic drug approved by the Food and Drug Administration (FDA) in 2006 to treat rheumatoid arthritis (RA).
 Its generic name is rituximab.

-People with RA who haven’t responded to other types of treatment may use Rituxan in combination with the drug methotrexate.
+People with RA who haven’t responded to other types of treatment may take Rituxan in combination with other drugs such as methotrexate.

 Rituxan is a colorless liquid given by infusion.
 It’s a genetically engineered antibody that targets the B cells involved in RA inflammation.
-The FDA has also approved Rituxan for non-Hodgkin’s lymphoma, chronic lymphocytic leukemia, and granulomatosis with polyangiitis.
+The FDA has also approved Rituxan for non-Hodgkin’s lymphoma, chronic lymphocytic leukemia, AAV (ANCA-associated vasculitis), and granulomatosis with polyangiitis.

 Both rituximab and methotrexate, an immune-system suppressor, were initially developed and used as anticancer drugs.
 Rituxan is produced by Genentech.
 In Europe, it’s marketed as MabThera.

 The FDA has approved treatment with Rituxan and methotrexate: